anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   other protocols the MASA may be an offline service that has no active role in the onboarding process.

+malicious registrar:
+: An on-path active attacker that presents itself as a legitimate registrar, but which is in fact under the control of an attacker.

 Onboarding:
 : In previous documents the term "bootstrapping" has been used to describe mechanisms such as
 {{BRSKI}}.